 Antivirus software scans your computer for viruses and other malware and deletes infected files.
 It can also be set to block pop-ups and stop access to dangerous websites.

-Most broadband companies will offer the option to include antivirus protection and plenty of antivirus software is free to download.
+Most broadband companies offer the option to include antivirus protection and plenty of antivirus software is free to download.

 Turn on your firewall